MicrosoftDocs/Advertising/advertising/transaction-message/push-transaction-message.md

 ## How often do I need to send messages

-Send transaction messages whenever pricing and availability changes.
+Send price feeds whenever pricing and availability changes.